White-necked raven: Distribution and habitat

 It occurs in eastern and southern Africa in open, mountainous country.
 It is quite commonly found in small towns and villages as long as there are mountains or hills for roosting and nesting relatively nearby.

+The species is associated with mountains, as the species nests on cliff ledges.
+As such its often found in montane grasslands.

 Behaviour

+The species is omnivorous, feeding on both vegetable and animal matter.

 Most of this bird's food is obtained from the ground, but it will take food from trees as well.
 It has been seen to drop a tortoise from a height on to hard ground, preferably on rocks, and then swoop down to eat it, or even pick it up again if not sufficiently broken.
 White-necked ravens will also readily take carrion from road kills.
 Fruit, grain, insects, small reptiles, peanuts and human food are also readily taken, and the bird forages in back yards and gardens quite openly.
 Like all or most raven species, White-necked ravens form flocks after leaving their parents and, once fully matured, will pair off and form territories.
 They are often found in the company of other scavengers such as kites or vultures.

 Nests are bowls of sticks lined with grass, hair, and wool, built mainly on cliff ledges but occasionally found in trees.
-There are usually 3-5 eggs laid.
+There are usually 3–5 eggs laid.